 A: Stockholders of record as of the close of business on June 3, 2025, or the Record Date, are entitled to receive notice of, to attend and participate, and to vote at the Annual Meeting, except that holders of Series A Convertible Preferred Stock may not participate in the vote on Proposal Four.
-At the close of business on the Record Date, there were [•] shares of Class A common stock, 4,872,578 shares of Class B common stock, and [•] shares of Series A Convertible Preferred Stock ([•] shares of Class A common stock on an as converted basis assuming a conversion price of \$[•] per \$1,000 stated value as of the Record Date) outstanding and entitled to vote.
+At the close of business on the Record Date, there were 44,684,806 shares of Class A common stock, 4,872,578 shares of Class B common stock, and 33,500 shares of Series A Convertible Preferred Stock on an as converted basis assuming a conversion price of \$3.32291 per \$1,000 stated value as of the Record Date) outstanding and entitled to vote.